fsharp/fslang-design/FSharp-6.0/FS-1093-additional-conversions.md

 Earlier drafts of this PR included `int32` --> `float32` and `float32` --> `float` widenings.
-However, the use cases for these as adhoc type-directed conversions in F# programming are not particularly compelling - remember, adhoc conversions can cause confusion, and shuold only be added if really necessary.
+However, the use cases for these as adhoc type-directed conversions in F# programming are not particularly compelling - remember, adhoc conversions can cause confusion, and should only be added if really necessary.

 * One proposed use case for an implicit TDC for `int32` --> `float32`  is machine learning APIs which accept `float32` data, for example ideally little usability penalty should apply when switching from `float` to `float32`.